Woo-jin-Chung/MF-PAM_mfpam_pitch_estimation_pytorch/README.md

 In the paper we predicted the quantized f0 with BCELoss.

 However, you can also directly estimate the f0 value with L1 loss, which gives a more accurate VAD performance.
-(To Do)
+You may use train_direct.py or model_direct.py for direct f0 estimation

 ## Publications